Will-GuiSKJ/Bannerlord.Actus.Purus/README.md

 	- During war time, Clan parties are filled to capacity using their Garrison troops, or Manpower if needed
 	- When not in an army, a Clan party is always in defense mode.
 	- **Double check how sieges affect a Settlement attributes and buildings**
+	- **Double check how sieges are handling starvation.
+Militia should go down first, than Garrison.
+Parties present at Settlement shoudl share their food**
 1. Non-aggression pacts
 	- Faction rulers can broke marriages between two clans from each faction.
 While said marriage exists, both kingdoms will be much less likely to go to war with each other
 1. Alligiences